Healthy Mind

 Social media platforms are coming under increasing pressure to ensure that they protect their users from harmful content, which includes abusive messages.
 Most will provide their users with tools to protect themselves and report inappropriate content anonymously.

-If you, or anyone you know has been affected by such messages, please make use of the below support that is available:
+If you, or anyone you know has been affected by such messages, please make use of the below mental health support that is available:

 • PJA Team – Tel: 01635 778108 or individual mobile numbers, or Email: info@thepja.co.uk